 Coursework

-- How to manipulate and effectively display text
+- Text Manipulation: How to manipulate and effectively display text labels and annotations on maps

-Whichever software the student uses (with ArcGIS and MapInfo being the most popular and most likely), they will need to show that they understand how to use the software and produce maps for publications.
-This requires an element of creative skill too; graphic design experts and CAD technicians should feel comfortable working with this software.
+Whichever software you use (with ArcGIS, QGIS, and MapInfo being the most popular), you'll need to show that you understand how to use the software and produce maps for publications.
+This requires an element of creative skill as well.
+Graphic design experts and CAD technicians should feel comfortable working with this software.

-With the growing need for qualified GIS Technicians and engineers, many schools have developed the infrastructure to be able to offer Online GIS degrees to students who are living remotely.
+With the growing need for qualified GIS Technicians and engineers, many schools have developed the infrastructure to offer Online GIS degrees to students living remotely or balancing work commitments.

-Compared to even 10 years ago, technology for both GIS and online offerings has expanded and improved so that data show that there is a marked increase in the quantity and quality of online GIS degree programs.
-Many students consider online GIS coursework to be a viable option, given the rising cost of moving to attend school, scheduling flexibility, and ability to take part time coursework will working to support oneself.
+Compared to even a decade ago, technology for both GIS and online offerings has expanded and improved significantly.
+Data show a marked increase in the quantity and quality of online GIS degree programs.
+Many students consider online GIS coursework a viable option, given the rising cost of relocating to attend school, scheduling flexibility, and ability to take part-time coursework while working.

-As with concrete campus offerings, most online GIS courses are offered at the bachelor's level; there are fewer at the graduate level and fewer still offering online PhD in GIS work.
+As with campus offerings, most online GIS courses are offered at the bachelor's level.
+There are fewer at the graduate level and fewer still offering an online PhD in GIS work.

-Typically, there are two types of universities that offer online schooling - those that pioneered online offerings and those with robust GIS degree programs who chose to bring their offerings to a greater student demographic.
+Typically, there are two types of universities that offer online schooling: those that pioneered online offerings and those with robust GIS degree programs that chose to bring their offerings to a greater student demographic.
 While both avenues had different starting points, both offer rigorous degree options.
-Ultimately, however, students will choose an online method of course delivery based on their parameters for cost, coursework, alumni network, graduate opportunities, university accreditations, admission requirements, material requirements and financial aid options.
+Ultimately, students choose an online method of course delivery based on their parameters for cost, coursework, alumni network, graduate opportunities, university accreditations, admission requirements, material requirements, and financial aid options.

 How Do Online GIS Degrees Work?